blosavio/one-see/README.md

       </p>
       <pre><code>(flowers-1 &quot;rose&quot;) ;; =&gt; :red</code></pre>
       <p>
-        If we&apos;d like to go in the other direction and ask <em>Which flower is orange?</em>, we could invert the hash-map to establish a color+flower relationship.
+        If we&apos;d like to go in the other direction and ask <em>Which flower is orange?</em>, we could invert the hash-map to establish a color+name relationship.
       </p>
       <pre><code>(require &apos;[clojure.set :refer [map-invert]])</code><br><br><code>(def flowers-1-inverted (map-invert flowers-1))</code></pre>